PTS 601: Transit Services

 Tempe has three LRT stations within close proximity to Tempe campus:

-From the Tempe campus, the Downtown Phoenix campus is served by Central Station at Van Buren Street and Central Avenue.
-To travel from the Downtown Phoenix campus to the Tempe campus, the closest eastbound station is located at Van Buren Street and 1st Avenue.
+When traveling to the Downtown Phoenix campus from the Tempe campus, travel on the westbound trains to the Central Station at Van Buren Street and Central Avenue.
+Returning to the Tempe campus, the closest eastbound station is at Van Buren and 1st Avenue.

 Valley Metro and Tempe in Motion (TIM) routes that service Tempe campus include ORBIT and Valley Metro routes.
 Route information can be obtained by contacting 602/253–5000, at Valley Metro and/or TIM customer service at 480/350–2775, or Web site at valleymetro.org.

 Bike racks are provided on all Valley Metro and TIM, FLASH, the West shuttle, and the Polytechnic shuttle vehicles.
-Each bike rack holds two bicycles and is available on a first-come, first-served basis.
 Bike racks are also located at each Valley Metro light rail park-and-ride location and in each light rail vehicle.
 A passenger with a bike may place the bike in the bike rack on the train or stand and hold the bike as long as he/she does not block aisles or doorways.

 For additional information, see PTS 501, “Commuter Options Program.”